Alexandra and Clyde Cycle Trails

 3. Clutha Gold Trail

-Follow the Clutha River for 75km on this 1-2 day trail offering a stunning set of landscapes.
+Follow the Clutha River for 75km (47 miles) on this 1-2 day trail offering a stunning set of landscapes.
 The Clutha Gold Trail showcases the river gorge scenery of the Clutha River, as well as lush green farmland along a mostly flat and undulating trail.
 There are five small settlements along the trail where you can stop and learn about their history on the interpretation panels or stop for food and a mingle with the locals.
 This is definitely a trail to take leisurely.
 See more information in our 12 Super Scenic Cycle Trails in Otago.

 Location: Commissioner’s Flat (just off Roxburgh East Road), Roxburgh Village